etiennebacher/tidypolars/.github/ISSUE_TEMPLATE/bug_report.md

   repos = c("https://rpolars.r-universe.dev/bin/linux/jammy/4.3", getOption("repos"))
 )
 ```
+ -->

 **Describe the bug**
-A clear and concise description of what the bug is.
+Write here a clear and concise description of what the bug is.

 **To Reproduce**
 Please use the R package [`reprex`](https://reprex.tidyverse.org/) to create a minimal and reproducible example.
+Paste the output here.

 **Expected behavior**
-A clear and concise description of what you expected to happen.
+Write here a clear and concise description of what you expected to happen.